A True Survivor

 Even though these superstar survivors are considered plentiful across their range, they are still at risk from insecticides and habitat loss.
 It is very important to maintain natural areas of wooded wetlands for mourning cloaks and other animals.

 You can help by learning about native trees and supporting the planting of appropriate native species.
 Additionally, help spread the word to reduce the use of insecticides and chemical yard sprays.
-Please see our page on watershed protection at home at: https://therouge.org/protecting-the-rouge-river-in-your-yard/ Get involved to help Friends of the Rouge protect our watershed and wetland trees today.
+Please see our page on watershed protection at home at PROTECTING THE ROUGE Get involved to help Friends of the Rouge protect our watershed and wetland trees today.